 - Evernote: Suite of apps to find, organize, and share information.

-- Rapportive: Gmail add-on that shows expanded information for contacts.
+- Sales Navigator: Gmail add-on that shows expanded information for contacts.

 - Xobni: Data analyzer for Outlook inbox.